-All available and related information is sourced and applied in assessing and determining the position, which is particularly critical when considering such matters as earmarked reserves, provisions and contingent liability.
-Actual results may subsequently differ from those estimates.
+All available and related information is sourced and applied in assessing and determining the position, which is particularly critical when considering such matters as the revaluation, depreciation and impairment of assets, actuarial valuation of pension fund assets and liabilities, earmarked reserves, provisions and contingent liability.
+However, because these issues cannot be determined with certainty, actual results may subsequently differ from those estimates.
 The estimates and underlying assumptions are continually reviewed.